Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

-A linear factor model is a special case of a generalized factor model where $ g(\lambda_i,\mu_j) = \lambda_i ^T \mu_j$.
-Such a model satisfies Definition \ref{def:holder} for all $S \in \mathbb{N}$ and $C_H = C$, for some absolute positive constant $C<\infty$.
+A linear factor model is a special case where $ g(\lambda_i,\mu_j) = \lambda_i ^T \mu_j$, satisfying Assumption~\ref{assumption:factor_model} for all $S \in \mathbb{N}$ and some $C_H = C<\infty$.
 Assumption~\ref{assumption:factor_model} also allows for smooth nonlinear factor models, and it implies joint control over $(r,\Delta_E)$ as desired.
 Intuitively, as latent dimension $q$ increases, the rank $r$ increases.
 As smoothness $S$ increases, the approximation error $\Delta_E$ decreases.
 Our final result demonstrates that, as long as the ratio $q/S$ is small enough, the data cleaning adjusted confidence intervals are valid.

-\begin{remark}[General dictionaries] In the main text, we state results that hold for a broad class of dictionaries, with the concise notation $q'$ in Corollary~\ref{cor:GFM}.
-In Appendix~\ref{sec:factor}, we prove that $q'\leq d_{\max} q$, where $d_{\max}$ is the degree of the polynomial dictionary.
-We articulate restrictions on the class of dictionaries in Appendix~\ref{sec:dictionary}.
+\begin{remark} Our results hold for a broad class of dictionaries, with the concise notation $q'$ in Corollary~\ref{cor:GFM}.
+Appendix~\ref{sec:factor} proves that $q'\leq d_{\max} q$, where $d_{\max}$ is the degree of the polynomial dictionary.
 For the interacted dictionary, $d_{\max}=2$. \end{remark}